Dining Food FOOD AND TRAVEL

 5. Ras el hanout.
 Ras el hanout is a lively, bright spice blend that’s commonly used for just about every protein at a BBQ.
 It’s one of North Africa’s favorite blends, and a definitely popular choice amongst the best Middle Eastern spices out there.
 It was actually created in North Africa and is made from a blend of 12 spices ground together like cardamom, cumin, clove, nutmeg, mace and lots more.
 Secret tip: try grilling tofu and sprinkling this on.
 YUM.

 6. Baharat.
 Another type of spice blend, baharat is used widely around the gulf states.
-Countries including Turkey, Israel, Lebanon, Jordan and more are all obsessed with amping up their locally caught fish with this special blend.
+Countries including Turkey, Israel, Lebanon and Jordan are all obsessed with amping up their locally caught fish with this special blend.
 It’s made from different spices in different ratios than ras el hanout but the concept is the same.
 The main difference when compared to ras el hanout is the smokey finish.

 7. Cumin.
 Cumin is a very versatile spice that comes from the parsley family.
 Not only is it used in Middle Eastern cuisine it’s also great in Tex-Mex, Latin, and Carib cooking as well.
 The flavor profile is very strong, with a bit of bitterness on the finish.
 Cumin works very well within spice blends as well.
 Try adding it to your vegetarian soups for an earthy flavor, or to any stew with chicken.